Introduction

 - Oral transmission as the dominant cultural mode.

-If Yeshua taught orally in rural villages, and neither wrote nor commissioned written records, immediate documentation would be unlikely.
+If Yeshua taught orally in rural villages, and neither wrote nor commissioned written records, immediate documentation would be highly unlikely.

 Most Jewish teachers of the period left no contemporary written trace unless: